FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ```

 What did you just install?
-- cors, so that you can avoid CORS errors.
+- `cors`, so that you can avoid CORS errors.
-- express, so that you can use the Express package.
+- `express`, so that you can use the Express package.
-- express-session, so that you can save data in a server-side session.
+- `express-session`, so that you can save data in a server-side session.
-- request, so that you can format HTTP requests in an organized fashion
+- `request`, so that you can format HTTP requests in an organized fashion

 Your completed `package.json` should look like this: